 - Freeze the butter in little cubes before working it into the flour.
 This will help ensure that the butter stays as cold as possible.

-- Handling: Keep the butter and dough as cold as possible throughout the process.
-You want to handle it as little as possible so that it does not melt into the dough.
+- Keep the butter and dough as cold as possible throughout the process.
+You want to handle it as little as possible so that it doesn't melt into the dough.
 The little pockets of cold butter will create layers and flakiness in the scones.
+And freezing the dough helps make it easier to work with!

-- Egg wash: Careful to not get any egg wash on the sides of the scones.
-Egg wash on the sides can prevent the scones from rising as high as possible in the oven.
-This is because the egg wash will bake and become hard before the scone has a chance to rise completely during baking.
+- Don't get any egg wash on the sides: This can prevent the scones from rising as high as possible in the oven, since the egg wash will set before the scone has a chance to rise fully in the oven.

 You can top or drizzle the lemon poppy seed scones with an optional two ingredient tangy lemon glaze.
-The glaze works perfectly with the scone and is perfectly sweet and tart.
-It is made using only powdered sugar and freshly squeezed lemon juice.
+The glaze works perfectly with the scone as it is perfectly sweet and tart.
+It's made using only powdered sugar and freshly squeezed lemon juice.

-My hubby prefers the scones with glaze, but I prefer them without!
-I prefer the bakery style crunchy topping which stops being very crunchy after glazing.
+My hubby prefers the scones with glaze, but I prefer them without since I love the extra crunchy bakery style topping.
 Make a mix of glazed and unglazed scones and decide what you like yourself!

 You can drizzle the scones with the glaze using a fork dipped in the glaze, or dip the tops of the scones right in (what I did).